deelykos/Myalxandi/README.md

 - **Dashboard**

-After logging in, you will be able to access the dashboard.
+After logging in, users will be able to access the dashboard.
 The screenshot below, displays a dashboard with some task already added.
 A new user gets a "clean slate!".
 From the dashboard, a user will be able to add, edit and delete tasks.

   ![Dashboard](https://github.com/deelykos/Myalxandi/assets/101451046/65b2b721-b210-4c6e-b150-3c717c72c88b)